 Anyone else see the picture I’m trying to paint?

 WAIT!
-Are you asking yourself where do you find the TRYP Riders?
+Are you asking yourself where do you find the riders who will use HERide?

 Well, that’s totally up to you.
-Some of them are riding in your cars now, but they don’t know about TRYP yet because you haven’t told them.
+Some of them are riding in your cars now, but they don’t know about HERide yet because you haven’t told them.

 Besides, who would you rather ride anywhere?
 Find those people.
 It’s not hard.
 We’re already picking up strangers!

-The beauty of TRYP is you are not limited to randomly picking up strangers.
+The beauty of HERide is you are not limited to randomly picking up strangers.
 YOU decide who you’d like to have in your car.
-TRYP Rides is ALL about its Drivers!

-So, develop the relationships necessary to sustain what you financially need while providing the ride-hail service so many more would be and ARE appreciative of using.
+So, develop the relationships necessary to sustain what you financially need while providing the rideshare service so many more would be and ARE appreciative of using.

-Is there anything else I need to add to this site to entice you to add TRYP Rides to your daily driving routine? 🙂
+Is there anything else I need to add to this site to entice you to add HERide to your daily driving routine? 🙂

 Be Blessed and Stay Safe!